-We hope to have covered as much as possible in our FAQ.
-If, however, you have a question which hasn’t been answered, please don’t hesitate to get in touch!
+We hope to have covered as much as possible in our Frequently asked questions.
+If, however, you have a question which hasn’t been answered, please do not hesitate to get in touch!

 Absolutely everyone!
-We welcome men and women of all ages; children can start from the age of 5.
+We welcome men and women of all ages; we currently do not offer children classes.

 Flamenco is an extremely inclusive art form and we assure you that our classes are very diverse.

 We run different courses for different levels throughout the year – our current timetable is the best place to start.
-If you’ve missed the start date of the course you’re interested in, don’t panic!
-It may still be possible to join and we advise you get in touch with us for advice.
+If you’ve missed the start date of the course you are interested in, do not panic!
+It may still be possible to join and we advise you get in touch with us for advise.